 Go to Type Definition

 Some languages also support jumping to the type definition of a symbol by running the Go to Type Definition command from either the editor context menu or the Command Palette.
 This will take you to the definition of the type of a symbol.
 The command

 Go to Implementation

 Languages can also support jumping to the implementation of a symbol by pressing ⌘F12 (Windows, Linux Ctrl+F12).
 For an interface, this shows all the implementors of that interface and for abstract methods, this shows all concrete implementations of that method.

 Go to Symbol

 You can navigate symbols inside a file with ⇧⌘O (Windows, Linux Ctrl+Shift+O).
 By typing : the symbols will be grouped by category.
-Just press Up or Down and navigate to the place you want.
+Press Up or Down and navigate to the place you want.

 Open symbol by name

 Some languages support jumping to a symbol across files with ⌘T (Windows, Linux Ctrl+T).
-Just type the first letter of a type you want to navigate to, regardless of which file contains it, and press Enter.
+Type the first letter of a type you want to navigate to, regardless of which file contains it, and press Enter.

 We think there's nothing worse than a big context switch when all you want is to quickly check something.
 That's why we support peeked editors.
-When you execute a Find All References search (via ⇧F12 (Windows, Linux Shift+F12)), or a Peek Definition (via ⌥F12 (Windows Alt+F12, Linux Ctrl+Shift+F10)), we embed the result inline:
+When you execute a Go to References search (via ⇧F12 (Windows, Linux Shift+F12)), or a Peek Definition (via ⌥F12 (Windows Alt+F12, Linux Ctrl+Shift+F10)), we embed the result inline:

 You can navigate between different references in the peeked editor and make quick edits right there.
 Clicking on the peeked editor filename or double-clicking in the result list will open the reference in the outer editor.